DanielKrawisz/Entropy/Physics.md

 where $F_{i j} = -F_{i j}$, which implies $F_{i i} = 0$.

-### Linear Momentum

-Momentum was originally conceived as a quantity of motion that would be conserved in all interactions.
-It is usually written as the letter $p$.
-It must be proportional to velocity or else it would violate Newton's first law.
-If it satisfied

-$$F = \frac{d p}{d t}$$

-then it would always be conserved because every force would be cancelled out by an equal and opposite force on another body, implying that the sum of all changes to momentum would be zero.
-Therefore, momentum must be

-$$p = \int dt \frac{d p}{d t} = \int dt F = \int dt m a(t) = m v + C = m v$$

-This quantity we call linear momentum because, as we will see, later on in physics the word *momentum* was used in a generalized sense to include other quantities that are not necessarily conserved.

-We will see that the law of inertia is more correct than Newton's second law.
-When Einstein's special theory is introduced, the principle of inertia will remain and

 ### The Principle of Relativity

 The principle of relativity states that the laws of physics are the same in all inertial reference frames.
 There are two versions of the principle of relativity: Galilean relativity and Einsteinian special relativity.
 Einstein's general relativity includes the special relativity, but it also says that the laws of physics are the same in non-inertial reference frames as well.
 Often, pre-Einsteinian physics is called *nonrelativistic*, which is not true.
 Galilean relativity has this name not because Galileo discovered it, but because it was always implicit in Galilean physics.